 That's a big one.

-Teach impressionable young kids that they don't have to obey the law.
+This total Marxism, the political correctness, teaches impressionable young kids that they don't have to obey the law because the law is illegitimate.

-They're going for bro.
+They're going for broke.

-Black lives matter from the streets to the classroom.
+Black Lives Matter from the streets to the classroom.

-I'm Michelle Malkin.
+I'm Michelle Mulcan.

-All right, she's always been an iconoclastic uh truth teller.
+She's always been an iconoclastic truth teller.

-She's been a number one New York Times best selling author.
+She's been a number one New York Times best-selling author.

 How did I ever get into calling you my little sister?